It’s important to know the signs of alcoholism, especially if you have a loved one who has a problem.

 Drinking Gets Earlier for Alcoholics As Time Goes On

-An alcoholic will hide the fact they’re day drinking but you may notice a smell of alcohol on their breath during the day.
+An alcoholic will hide the fact they’ve been day drinking but you may notice a smell of alcohol on their breath during the day.
 The definition of an alcoholic is that they are dependent on the substance.
 They need to drink increasingly more often to prevent alcoholism withdrawal symptoms.
 This usually means that drinking will start earlier in the day as time goes on.

 A Problem Drinker Gets Defensive When the Question of Alcoholism Comes Up

-Alcoholics Tend To Drink Before They Go Out
+Pre-Drinking: Alcoholics Tend To Drink Before They Go Out

+Alcoholic behavior in relationships can be more noticeable.
+You may find that your spouse will start drinking before you go out to an event.
+This can cause a lot of anxiety because the alcoholic behaviors are usually not acceptable.
 If you have a friend or loved one who always seems to start drinking before you even go out, this can be an alcoholic symptom.
 They are able to get a head start on the amount of alcohol they get to consume.

-Alcoholics Feel Ashamed about their Drinking Problem
+Feeling Ashamed about their Drinking Problem

 You may notice that the person in your life exhibiting drinking behavior issues will lie about their whereabouts and they may even ask you to cover for them.
 This is particularly hard for families because they can become enablers.